nasmith/nasmith.github.io/_pages/contact.md

 AI2, and specifically my team (AllenNLP), has applications online for a variety of positions, including research internships, engineering internships, predoctoral and postdoctoral researchers, engineers, and scientists.
 [Find out more here](https://allenai.org/careers#current-openings).

-### Please do *not* email me if:
+### Please do not email me if:

-* you're interested in taking NLP and need an add code; instead, please use the links on the course website to petition.
-: To find the course website for the current quarter, [start here](https://www.cs.washington.edu/education/courses/).
+* you're looking for an add code to take an NLP course : Please use the links on the course website to petition.
+To find the course website for the current quarter, [start here](https://www.cs.washington.edu/education/courses/).
 If there's no link for the quarter you're interested in, or the page says nothing about add codes yet, it's because I don't have the information yet (try again later).
-* you're considering applying for grad school at UW (Ph.D. or masters programs) but don't have any specific technical questions
+* you're considering applying for grad school at UW
-: (This is great, and I encourage you to apply!
+: This is great, and I encourage you to apply!
 Go for it, and feel free to discuss your research vision and how it would fit into my group in your statement.
 I can't give any feedback on your application before or after you apply, but I do look for a small number of new Ph.D. advisees each year.
-Please trust me that emailing me just to tell me that you're applying will make absolutely no difference!)
-: I've written some [advice](https://docs.google.com/document/d/1lT-bsIP0GKfh8l5sQnM2hCzzR9prt-QLx16rimUOdIM/edit?usp=sharing) for people applying to grad school in computer science.
+Please trust me that emailing me just to tell me that you're applying will make absolutely no difference!
+If you have specific technical questions, see the "please email me" section above.
+Also, I've written some [advice](https://docs.google.com/document/d/1lT-bsIP0GKfh8l5sQnM2hCzzR9prt-QLx16rimUOdIM/edit?usp=sharing) for people applying to grad school in computer science that might be useful to you.
 * you're considering applying for grad school at CMU
-: (This is great!
-Because I no longer work there, I can't really help you.)
+: This is great!
+Because I no longer work there, I can't really help you.
-* you're a student outside the US looking to be an intern or a student looking to visit my group : (I'm very sorry, but I cannot host you at this time, and I get a huge number of requests of this kind.
-If you have a professor who thinks I should find a way to make it work, please ask him/her to contact me on your behalf.)
+* you don't know me personally and want to visit or intern with my group : I'm very sorry, but I cannot host you at this time, and I get a huge number of requests of this kind.
+If you are a student and know a professor who thinks I should find a way to make it work, please ask him/her to contact me on your behalf.
-* you don't know me personally but would like to invite yourself as a visiting scholar at UW